Skip to main content

 Runs

-A run is an async evaluation submitted to POST /api/v1/engines/{engine_slug}/runs.
+A run is an async job submitted to POST /api/v1/engines/{engine_slug}/runs.
 Each run gets a run_id and is processed through the engine’s pipeline.
 Poll GET /api/v1/runs/{run_id} for results.

 Input

-input is the subject’s profile and evaluation context.
+input is the subject’s profile and run context.
 What goes in input depends on your engine’s configuration and domain.

 Field names like coverage_types and premium reflect the current API contract.
 Your engine’s configuration determines which input fields are relevant.
-See the Get Contract endpoint for your engine’s exact input schema.
+Open the per-engine Contract page on platform.usenexio.com (Copy-for-agents button) to see the exact typed request schema for your engine.

 Offerings